jonmorehouse/docker-ubuntu/README.md

 Base Docker Image
 =================

-* a starting point for all my docker files
+* a starting point for other projects
 * ubuntu:quantal with all packages up to date
 * comes with the following packages
   * git